studylab1/SAMR-Enum-Lab/Resources.md

 ## Traffic Captures, Tools Output and Scripts

-This page offers downloadable resources, including traffic capture files, scripts, command outputs, and other materials generated and utilized during the research
+This page offers downloadable resources, including traffic capture files, scripts, command outputs, and other materials generated and utilized during the research.
+The traffic capture of communication with xdc1.domain-x.local is not included in the table due to the large size of the files

 | Tool Name      | Size   | Type            | Command Executed                          | Comments                          | Link |
 |----------------|--------|-----------------|-------------------------------------------|-----------------------------------|------|